 That being said, matching your competitors' hours is not necessarily the right answer.
-(Dr. Taylor at Shore Side Dentistry) has unusual operating hours that work well for his clients, giving them lots of opportunities to find an appointment time that suits their schedule.
+(Allie at Adelaide Barks) has unusual operating hours that work well for her clients and their dogs, giving them lots of opportunities to find an appointment time that suits their schedule.

 If you're going to be running a convenience store then you might want to consider being open 24 hours day.
 A true convenience store is open all night long or very near to it because customers come in at any time.
 Be it to fill up the gas tank, buy lottery tickets, or purchase some items they need at that very moment and the only place nearby that's open is a convenience store.

 Making the decision as to when your business will be operating is crucial to your success.
 You want to make sure that your business is open at the right time to bring customers in.
 There's no point in running a mechanics business if the only time you'll be open to the public is from 9PM to midnight.
 Who would make time to go to a business with hours like that?
 Your business and the services you provide and the items you sell should dictate what yours of operation will be.
 Every type of business, large or independent, caters to their customers.
 You have to do the same thing.